I have two main focuses as I write this weekly blog. Two driving questions that I have in my mind while making decisions. They are:

 I thought I would share a positive moment.
 Over break, the girls in the picture above sent me this picture of them getting together.
 They were in a group for a large portion of the semester and continued to get together over break.
 The picture made me happy.
 Just a happy moment.

-Despite the large number of content standards, this week's skill focus was still centered on analyzing charts, maps, and texts and pulling evidence from documents to support a claim.
+Despite a large number of content standards, this week's skill focus was still centered on analyzing charts, maps, and texts and pulling evidence from documents to support a claim.

-- Write one cause/effect, and one comparative short response that reflects understanding of essential content.
+- Write one cause/effect, and one comparative short response that reflects an understanding of essential content.

 - Analyze charts, maps, graphs, and texts.